Xiang-Zuo/ACME-Shopping/README.md

 # ACME-Shopping

-This project use Java Spring Boot framwork, Angular 10 to build the back-end, front-end and use MongoDB as the database.
+A project use Java Spring Boot framwork, Angular 10 to build the back-end, front-end and use MongoDB as the database to store data.

 Back-End:
 Java Spring Boot,